zhengang-zhong/Nonlinear_tracking_DRMPC/README.md

 # Nonlinear_tracking_DRMPC

-1. Implement on the system "inverted pendulum"
+1. Implement on the nonlinear system "inverted pendulum"

    1. Reduced Violation as the number of samples increases